dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/data-formats.md

 ## sql

+This format:
+- provides more flexbility for the types of data you can unit test
+- allows you to unit test a model that depends on an ephemeral model

-This format provides more flexbility for the types of data you can unit test, but when using `format: sql` you must supply mock data for _all rows_.
+However, when using `format: sql` you must supply mock data for _all rows_.

 When using the `sql` format, you can use either an inline SQL query for `rows`: